Nuclear binding energy predictions based on BP neural network: The residual interaction and BP neural network

 The residual interaction between nucleons is very important.
-We assume that there is a nucleus with $Z$ protons and $N$ neutrons, the relationship between binding energy $B(Z, N)$ and nuclear mass $M(Z, N)$: $B(Z, N) = ZM_p +NM_n - M(Z, N)$, where the $M_p$ and the $M_n$ are the mass of a free proton and a free neutron, we then use a definition of the $B(Z,N)$ which yields a positive quantity and obtains a positive $\delta V_{1p-1n}$.
-In Ref.
-[38], the authors studied the effects of electron mass, electron binding energy and Coulomb energy on nuclear masses.
-It is shown from residual interaction formula that electron mass, electron binding energy and Coulomb energy have no effect on the residual interaction.
-Therefore, in this paper these electronic properties have no effect on the nuclear masses.
+We assume that there is a nucleus with $Z$ protons and $N$ neutrons, the relationship between binding energy $B(Z, N)$ and atomic mass $M(Z, N)$: $B(Z, N) = ZM_p +NM_n - M(Z, N)$, where the $M_p$ and the $M_n$ are the mass of a free proton and a free neutron, we then use a definition of the $B(Z,N)$ which yields a positive quantity and obtains a positive $\delta V_{1p-1n}$.
+An experimental nuclear mass can be determined from a known atomic mass in AME databases.
+The nuclear mass is equal to the atomic mass minus masses of electrons plus the electron binding energy.
+The electron binding energy has little influence on the study of residual interactions.
+In addition, from the definition of residual interactions, we can see that the electron mass has no significance in residual interactions.
+Therefore, the electron binding energy and electron mass[38] are neglected in our studies.
+In this paper, we assume that the atomic mass is equal to the nuclear mass.